bburan/NEUS642/index.md

 	* [Other resources](#other-resources)

 <!-- vim-markdown-toc -->

+## Overview
+NEUS 642 is a hands-on course on the basics of Python programming for analysis of neuroscience-related data.
+By the end of the course, students will have learned basic programming tasks, including loading and manipulating data sets, signal processing, image processing, and plotting.
+The course will be highly interactive.
+Students (with the support of TAs and instructors) will be expected to design and lead exercises during the class, and they are encouraged to bring their own data and/or analysis problem to the course.
+The course is open to students of all skill levels; however, a basic knowledge of programming is encouraged.

 ## Time and location
 * Time: Tuesdays from 1 to 3pm during the winter 2020 semester (January 7 through March 17).